Tai Tzu-ying: 2022: World Championship bronze, 3rd Indonesia Open, and 4th Taipei Open title

 In May's Thailand Open, Tai advanced to the finals against Chen Yufei, repeating the 2020 Tokyo Olympic women's singles match-up.
 In the end, she defeated Chen to avenge her loss at the 2020 Olympics.
 She met Chen again in the semi-finals of the Indonesia Open.
 Tai's superb coordination won her in the decider.
 In the finals, she defeated another Chinese player, Wang Zhiyi, and she successfully claimed her third Indonesia Open title.
 She won her fourth Taipei Open title with a straight game win over Saena Kawakami in the finals.

-In August, at the BWF World Championships that were held in Tokyo, Japan, Tai defeated Slovakian and Vietnamese players and advanced to the quarter-finals, where she defeated Busanan Ongbamrungphan.
+In August, at the BWF World Championships that were held in Tokyo, Japan, Tai defeated Slovak and Vietnamese players and advanced to the quarter-finals, where she defeated Busanan Ongbamrungphan.
 However, in the semi-finals, she met Chen again, but due to many mistakes in the last game, she lost and claimed the bronze medal.
 Tai qualified to compete at the World Tour Finals that were held in Bangkok, Thailand.
 She advanced to the semi-finals with a record of 2 wins and 1 loss in the group stage and then met He Bingjiao in the semi-finals and avenged her defeat in the group stage.
 In the finals, she lost to Akane Yamaguchi, who was in great form at the time and had won the World Championships for two consecutive years, and finished second.